Skip to Main Content

 Section 9-2-101 of the Arkansas Code states that, upon good reason shown, the circuit court has the power to alter or change the name of a person.
 Therefore, you should prepare a reason for the courts to consider as a valid circumstance for a change of name (e.g. preferred common usage, religious reasons).

-Step 1: Cover Sheet
+Step 1: Prepare a Cover Sheet

 You will need to prepare a cover sheet to accompany the request to change your name.